sealingtech/kubernetes_training/docs/Docker.md

 ```

 2. There is a file called Dockerfile with the following contents (note capital "D" is important).
 Look at the contents to get an understanding of the contents.
+Comments were added inline using the # symbol.
+Run the command:

 Run the command:

 ```
 cat Dockerfile